CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

 ## What is a Scaler?

 A <dfn id="def-scaler">scaler</dfn> is an individual container hosting your app.
 You can attribute one or more Scalers to your apps.
-Scalers comes in many sizes based on each language requirement from XS to XXXL.
+Scalers comes in many sizes based on each language requirement from Pico to XL.

-Each [scaler](#def-scaler) is given a fixed set of resources, depending on the chosen language.
-A Java [scaler](#def-scaler) will have more RAM than a PHP [scaler](#def-scaler).
+Each [scaler](#def-scaler) is given a fixed set of resources.
-The way you scale an application is by assigning it new [scalers](#def-scaler).
 When enabling auto-scalability, you have to set a minimum and a maximum of active [scalers](#def-scaler) in your apps settings.
 This way you can precisely control your monthly fee.

 ## What languages and frameworks are supported by Clever Cloud?